See also the “Jack and Jill” buttons on the Children and Babies page.

 Marked as “Distributed by”

-The design on the right is also found on Cygnet branded cards.
+The design of the green buttons is found on Cygnet branded buttons.

 Not marked as “distributed by”